WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

-Clients MUST NOT trust an effective request URI claimed by an `application/http-exchange+cbor` resource ({{application-http-exchange}}) without either ensuring the resource was transferred from a server that was authoritative (Section 9.1 of {{!RFC7230}}) for that URI's origin, or validating the resource's signature using a procedure like the one described in
+Clients MUST NOT trust an effective request URI claimed by an `application/http-exchange+cbor` resource ({{application-http-exchange}}) without either ensuring the resource was transferred from a server that was authoritative (Section 9.1 of {{!RFC7230}}) for that URI's origin, or passing the exchange stored in the resource to the procedure in {{cross-origin-trust}}, and getting "valid" back.
-{{authority-chain-validation}}.

 # Privacy considerations